This page tells you about PET-CT scans. You can find the following information

 You should not usually have a PET-CT scan if you are pregnant, as there is a risk that the radiation could harm the baby.
 If your doctors think it is essential for you to have the scan, they will tell the staff in the scanning department and the dose of radiation will normally be reduced.
 You should not bring babies, young children or anyone who is pregnant to the scanning department.

 Understandably, waiting for results can make you anxious.
-It usually takes a couple of weeks.
-If your doctor needed the results urgently, they would note that on the scan request form and the results will be ready sooner.
+It usually takes up to a couple of weeks.
+If your doctor needs the results urgently, they make a note of this on the scan request form and the results are ready sooner.
 Remember to ask how long you should expect to wait for the results when the doctor first asks you to go for the test.
-If it is not an emergency, and you have not heard a couple of weeks after your scan, ring your doctor's secretary to check if the results are back.
+If it is not an emergency, and you have not heard a couple of weeks after your scan, ring your doctor's secretary or specialist nurse to check if the results are back.

 Question about cancer?
 Contact our information nurse team